Chuks Aneke: Style of play

 Aneke is a player not known for his pace, but the ability to see a pass and physical strength.
 In 2011, he saw similarities between himself and then Arsenal teammate Abou Diaby.
 Arsène Wenger assessed his style of play as similar to that of Yaya Touré, whom Wenger had intended to sign in 2003 but failed when the player could not secure a work permit, in terms of "body power and good technique", able to "play behind the striker or in a deeper role as well."
+At one point, Arsenal then-manager Arsène Wenger once played Aneke in the centre–back position in the 2013–14 pre–season matches and said he was suited to play in the position because of his size.